yabetse-geb/61040-Assignment3/README.md

 - This sometimes happens if Gemini returns extra text
 - The raw response will be displayed so you can see what went wrong

+### "loadApiKey is not a function" or similar module errors
+- This happens with ts-node in development mode due to module resolution issues
+- Use `npm start` (compiled version) instead of `npm run dev`
+- The compiled version works perfectly and is recommended

+## Learning Objectives

+This demo teaches:
+- **Modular Programming**: How to organize code into focused, reusable modules
+- **TypeScript Development**: Type safety, interfaces, and modern JavaScript features
+- **API Integration**: How to connect to external AI services
+- **JSON Processing**: Reading and writing structured data with type checking
+- **Error Handling**: Graceful failure management with proper typing
+- **Prompt Engineering**: How to ask AI for specific output formats
+- **Node.js Basics**: File system operations, async programming

 ## Next Steps